electricimp/SPIFlashFileSystem/README.md

 ### eraseFiles() ###

 This method erases all of the files within the file system.
 It will return with an error if it is called when there are open files.
+The files are marked as erasable: their data will not be erased until the [garbage collector](#garbage-collection) is run.

 #### Return Value ####